 If you purchased the stock directly from the company or it’s an older, paper stock — bought before online stock trading technology — contact the company’s stock transfer agent to perform the change of ownership.

 Compare online trading accounts

 What should I consider when gifting a stock?

-The biggest consideration is taxes when you decide to give a stock as a gift.
-You and the recipient could be on the hook for a gift or capital gains tax.
+The biggest consideration is any potential taxes when you give a stock as a gift.
+You and the recipient could be on the hook for a gift tax or capital gains tax.

-- If the value of the stock is more than $15,000, the gift has to be reported, but no gift tax will be due until the lifetime gift exemption limit is reached.
-As of May 2020, it’s $11.58 million.
+- If the value of the stock is more than $17,000, the gift has to be reported, but no gift tax will be due until the lifetime gift exemption limit is reached.
+For 2023, it’s $12.92 million.